Charli D'Amelio Now Has More Followers Than Anyone On TikTok

 When Charli D’Amelio first hit it big on TikTok, she was just your average 15-year old from Norwalk, Connecticut.
 She has since joined her sister and a gaggle of popular kids in the legendary Hype House, been in a Superbowl ad for Sabra, attended Milan Fashion Week, signed with a major talent agency, and made headlines by dating Hype House co-founder Chase Hudson, aka Lil Huddy.

-Most recently, she went on Jimmy Fallon’s late night show to teach America the main TikTok dances.
+Most recently, she went on Jimmy Fallon’s late night show to teach us the main dances of TikTok.
 (Refinery29 had the exclusive on D’Amelio’s late-night appearance earlier this month.)
 She had about 34.8 million followers before appearing on Fallon.
 The appearance is what likely prompted her latest follower boom, taking her up to 41.9 million followers, effectively dethroning Loren Gray – 41.5 million followers – as the person with the most followers on all of TikTok.

 Advertisement